-Table 2 shows that, as well as an increase in the number of entities caused by the addition of connectivity items to the model, the overall level of detail in the baseline is much greater than in those models typically found in early stage ship design.
-This increases the risk that the analysis will not be performed until too late in the design process to make significant changes.
+Table 2 shows that, as well as an increase in the number of entities caused by the addition of connectivity items to the model, the overall level of detail in the baseline is much greater than in those models typically produced in early stage ship design.
+This increases the risk that the personnel movement analysis will not be performed until too late in the design process.
+This could then mean significant ship design changes revealed by the analysis will be difficult to incorporate.